corezoid/documentation/en/quick-start/README.md

 3. **URL** - link to the API.

 4. **Request format** - there are 2 types: Default - standard HTTP API call; Corezoid - internal [Сorezoid API](https://doc.corezoid.com/en/interface/nodes/api/corezoid.html) call (advanced Corezoid usage).

-5.  **Methods of the API call** - all the standard HTTP-methods required to work with an API:[GET](https://doc.corezoid.com/en/interface/nodes/api/get.html), [POST](https://doc.corezoid.com/en/interface/nodes/api/post.html), [PUT, DELETE, HEAD, PATCH](https://doc.corezoid.com/en/interface/nodes/api/put__delete__head.html).
+5.  **Methods of the API call** - all the standard HTTP-methods required to work with an API: [GET](https://doc.corezoid.com/en/interface/nodes/api/get.html), [POST](https://doc.corezoid.com/en/interface/nodes/api/post.html), [PUT, DELETE, HEAD, PATCH](https://doc.corezoid.com/en/interface/nodes/api/put__delete__head.html).
 More information related to HTTP methods can be found [here](https://ru.wikipedia.org/wiki/HTTP#%D0%9C%D0%B5%D1%82%D0%BE%D0%B4%D1%8B).

-6.Content-Type - choosing data format type when calling API: application/json, application/x-www-form-urlencoded, application/xml, text/xml, application/soap+xml
+6. **Content-Type** - choosing data format type when calling API: application/json, application/x-www-form-urlencoded, application/xml, text/xml, application/soap+xml

-More information related to Content-Type can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
+    - More information related to Content-Type can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
 7.  **Parameters** - describing parameters that will be passed to the API.
 Parameters should be input in the “key-value” format, the same as creating a new task.

 8. **Additionally** - additional API call parameters that will be studied in other lessons.

 Now let’s call the weather API service [OpenWeatherMap](https://openweathermap.org/current), that will tell us about the weather in the selected city today.